besarthoxhaj/torf/README.md

 is.ok([undefined]);   // false
 ```

 You can pass functions as well.
-In that case the function will be invoked, and the test will be performed on what the function returns.
+In that case the function will be invoked and the test will be performed on what the function returns.

 ```js
 is.ok(function(){});                    // false